OfficialCRUGG/keshiki/README.md

 Add your wallpaper directories to `~/.keshiki/directories`.
 Each line should be a path to a directory containing wallpapers.
 The directories will be scanned recursively.

+## System requirements

+This app has been tested against macOS Sonoma, but support should be available for other versions of macOS.
+Windows support is planned.

 ## Keybinds

 | Key | Action |